decretist/Dissertation/Chapter2/chapter2.md

 a man can take another wife if his previous wife is still alive; and whether someone who had one wife before he was baptized and another wife after he was baptized should be considered a bigamist.

+The third part, *de Consecratione*, is problematic in several ways.
+That *de Cons.* is a very late addition is not in doubt -- it is absent from all first-recension (R1) manuscripts, nor was it included in the earliest manuscripts of the more widely circulated second-recension (R2) version of the *Decretum* as indicated by glosses found in the Gt, Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."

 ## *Correctores Romani* edition (1582)